SGM GOAL / Materials Science and Engineering

 Professional integration

-Video testimonial from Marine, student in the class of 2020
+Video testimonial from Marine, a student in the Class of 2020

-Alexis – 2002: Methods Office Technician, ATOS RACKS
+Alexis – 2002: Production Planning Technician, ATOS RACKS

-"The training I received at the IUT in SGM provided me with general knowledge in the field of physical chemistry, but also and above all a practical approach to all the applications of the technician's profession.
-In order to diversify my experience as a young graduate, I wanted to try out different positions over a period of five years in very different fields: laboratory assistant at a university optics lab, technician at Beton de France, micrographic designer at SNECMA (Safran group), and aerospace methods technician at Thales Alenia Space, all on fixed-term and permanent contracts.
-There is such a wide variety of sectors and opportunities that I have never really had any difficulty finding a job.
-Opportunities to access management positions are surprisingly simple and quick.
-This profession has also allowed me to achieve a comfortable financial situation.
+“The program I completed at the IUT in SGM provided me with a broad foundation in physical chemistry, but also—and most importantly—a practical understanding of all the applications of the technician’s role.
+To broaden my experience and as a recent graduate, I sought out various positions over the course of five years in very different fields: lab assistant at a university in an optics lab, technician at Beton de France, micro-graphic designer at SNECMA (Safran Group), and methods technician in aerospace at Thales Alenia Space—all on both fixed-term and permanent contracts.
+There is such a wide variety of sectors and career paths, and I’ve never really had any trouble finding a job.
+The opportunities to advance to a management position are surprisingly straightforward and quick.
+This career has also allowed me to achieve a comfortable financial situation.
 As a result, I took two years off to travel and settle in New York and then Berlin.
-My goal after this break is to take up an R&D position in industry that allows me to travel.
-When you have an accomplished SGM profile, you can be demanding!
+My goal after this break is to take an R&D position in industry that allows me to travel.
+When you have a well-rounded SGM background, you can be selective!”

-Rémi – 2009: Senior Geotechnical Technician, ESG Méditerranée
+Rémi – 2009: Advanced Technician in Geotechnical Engineering, ESG Méditerranée

-2007–2009: Technical University Diploma in Management and Administration – University Institute of Technology, Nîmes
+2007–2009: DUT in Hotel and Restaurant Management – Nîmes University Institute of Technology

-"Following my end-of-year internship for my DUT (University Technical Diploma) in Materials Science and Engineering at GINGER CEBTP in Montpellier, I was offered a permanent contract at the same company.
-I use my knowledge of materials and apply logic and critical thinking to tackle all kinds of problems.
-At this company, I have been able to broaden my skill set through on-site testing and by learning new laboratory tests.
+“Following my end-of-year internship for my DUT in Materials Science and Engineering at GINGER CEBTP in Montpellier, I was offered a permanent position with the same company.
+I apply my knowledge of materials and use logical reasoning and critical thinking to tackle any type of problem.
+At this company, I have been able to expand my skill set through on-site testing and by learning new laboratory tests.”

 Alexandre – 2015: R&D Technician, Mechanical Testing and Applications, SICOMIN

-"The DUT SGM gave me both theoretical knowledge and technical skills, particularly in composite materials, which enabled me to be operational as soon as I joined the company.
-In fact, a significant part of my job involves conducting mechanical tests (tensile, flexural, compressive, etc.) similar to those I performed during the DUT.
-Today, I feel completely at ease in my job, where I am constantly progressing from a technical standpoint and where my knowledge of materials is useful on a daily basis."
+“The DUT in Materials Science and Engineering provided me with both theoretical knowledge and technical skills, particularly in the area of composite materials, which allowed me to hit the ground running as soon as I joined the company.
+In fact, a significant part of my job involves conducting mechanical tests (tensile, flexural, compression, etc.) similar to those I performed during the DUT.
+Today, I feel completely at ease in my work, where I am constantly improving from a technical standpoint and where my knowledge of materials serves me well on a daily basis.”

-Yoann – 2007: Multimaterial and Composite Structure Engineer, AET Sogeti High Tech, AIRBUS HELICOPTERS
+Yoann – 2007: Multi-Material and Composite Structures Engineer, AET Sogeti High Tech, Airbus Helicopters

-2009–2011:Work-study master's degree in Multimaterials and Composite Structures(University of Bordeaux 1) at AEDS Astrium
+2009–2011:Master’s degree (work-study program) in Multimaterials and Composite Structures(University of Bordeaux 1), employed by AEDS Astrium

 Nicolas – 2001: R&D Manager, Sumica Polymer Compounds

-2001–2003: University of Marseille – IUP Materials, specializing in polymer materials
+2001–2003: University of Marseille – IUP in Materials Science, specializing in polymer materials

 2003–2004: Process Manager – Asahi Thermofil